USEPA/sensortoolkit/docs/source/quickstart.rst

 1 - Setting Up for sensortoolkit
 --------------------------------

-Setting up for sensortoolkit requries downloading Python and an IDE, creating a project directory, and downloading your sensor and reference data.
-A brief run thorugh is given below, but more detailed information can be found in the next section.
+Setting up for sensortoolkit requires downloading Python and an IDE, creating a project directory, and downloading your sensor and reference data.
+A brief run through is given below, but more detailed information can be found in the next section.

 Download Python and IDE